meshmakers/octo-tools/docs/developerGuide/gettingStarted/intro.md

 | octo-system-ds-user-{0} | OctoUser1                           | User that access a mongodb database for a specific tenant, the placeholder {0} is the name of the database |

-## Octo Mesh PowerShell
+## OctoMesh PowerShell

-Octo Mesh PowerShell enables to simplify the process of cloning, building and starting Octo Mesh including infrastructure.
+OctoMesh PowerShell enables to simplify the process of cloning, building and starting OctoMesh including infrastructure.

 To get started, clone repository https://github.com/meshmakers/octo-tools to a directory like ~/Development/meshmakers/octo-tools.
 ```